nadeulab/IgCaller/README.md

 * annotateSeq (-a): Annotate sequence using IgCaller built-in annotation workflow or using IgBLAST [builtin/igblast, default=igblast].
 * annotateSeqDB (-aa): Database of sequences to be used by IgBLAST [imgt/ogrdb, default=imgt].
 IMGT = release 202430-2 (23 July 2024); OGRDB = release 2024-10-12.

-###### CLL-specific annotations:
+###### Chronic lymphocytic leukemia (CLL)-specific annotations:
-* subsetsAnnotation (-subsets): Should CLL stereotype subset be annotated? 'imgt' to annotate #2 and #8 using IMGT criteria; 'major' to annotate all major subsets using Agathangelidis et al Blood 2021 definitions [no/imgt/major, default = no].
+* subsetsAnnotation (-subsets): Should CLL stereotype subsets be annotated?
+Only applicable to productive IGH gene rearrangements. 'imgt' to annotate #2 and #8 using IMGT criteria; 'major' to annotate all major subsets based on the definitions reported in Agathangelidis et al Blood 2021 [no/imgt/major, default = no].
-* R110annotation (-R110): Should the R110 mutation in IGLV3-21 be annotated? [no/yes, default = no].
+* R110annotation (-R110): Should the R110 mutation in IGLV3-21 be annotated?
+Annotation based on the definitions reported in Nadeu et al Blood 2021 [no/yes, default = no].

+###### Acquired N-glycosylation sites (AGS) annotation:
+* agsAnnotation (-ags): Should acquired N-glycosylation sites (AGS) be annotated?
+Only applicable to productive IGH gene rearrangements and requires '-a igblast'.
+AGS annotation based on the definitions reported in Tatterton et al Blood 2025 [no/yes, default = no].

 ###### IG/TCR reconstruction:
 * highSensitivity (-hs): highSensitivity = no: runs faster by skipping low-confidence rearrangements. highSensitivity = yes: may run significantly slower in some samples since it tries to recover low-confidence rearrangements [no/yes, default = yes].